Unipart: Early activities

 Unipart House, Cowley.
 Headquarters of Unipart Group, and some subsidiaries.

-Unipart was formed in 1974 as the aftermarket parts division of British Leyland (BL), under the management of John Egan, who ran it as an independent subsidiary of BL.
-The use of the Unipart brand to market service parts for BL vehicles was similar in concept to Ford's Motorcraft brand.
-The following year, BL was effectively nationalised, while Egan left in 1976 to join Massey Ferguson.
+Unipart was formed in 1969 as the aftermarket parts division of British Leyland (BLMC), under the management of John Egan.
+The then BLMC chairman Lord Stokes recognised the value of the aftermarket service parts business, pointing to the success of the major three American automakers' equivalent operations - namely Motorcraft (Ford), AC Delco (General Motors) and Mopar (Chrysler).

+After a successful spell as a division, Egan ran Unipart as a wholly independent subsidiary company of BLMC from 1974 onwards.
+The following year, BLMC was effectively nationalised, while Egan left in 1976 to join Massey Ferguson.

 Egan was replaced by 29-year-old John Neill, who continued Egan's policy of providing the same logistical services to BL's competitors as well as to its parent.
 In 1987, shortly after BL had been re-privatised as the Rover Group, Neill led a management buyout of Unipart, in part financed by a wider employee buy-in.
 External backing for this buyout came from several companies, including Electra, 3i and Standard Life; by 2007, the value of their investment in Unipart had reportedly multiplied 80-fold.
 By 2005, Unipart was 70% owned by its workforce and pension fund, the other 30% is held by sympathetic institutions; shares in the company were not purchasable by the general public.